Wideband Direct Satellite Uplink Enabled by Pilot-less Sparse Superposition Codes: Wideband Pilot-less ZC-QO-SSC

 \subsection{Wideband Multi-Codeword}

-Any wireless channel, even line-of-sight NTN channel, can experience frequent deep fading events.
-In order to mitigate the detrimental effects of deep fades, we transmit each SSC codeword $R$ times -- that is, a first transmission followed by $(R-1)$ repetitions -- according to a repetition parameter $R$.
+Any wireless channels, even line-of-sight (LoS) NTN ones, can experience frequent deep fading events.
+To improve robustness against deep fading, we transmit each SSC codeword $R$ times -- that is, a first transmission followed by $(R-1)$ repetitions -- according to a repetition parameter $R$.

 Retransmissions are done in different, non-contiguous time slots according to a time pattern aimed at maximizing the decoding success by exploiting time diversity.
 For simplicity, we consider a pattern consisting of a set of uniformly spaced slots by a time interval $T_R$ [slots] between consecutive transmissions.
-Thus, at the $t^{\rm th}$ slot we form a wideband SSC multi-codeword $ {\bf c}_W^{(t)}$ by concatenating the last encoded codeword ${\bf c}(t)$ and repetitions of previously generated codewords as $ {\bf c}_W^{(t)} = [ {\bf c}^{(t)}, {\bf c}^{(t-T_R)} , \cdots , {\bf c}^{(t-(R-1)T_R)}]^T $.
+Thus, at the $t^{\rm th}$ slot we form a wideband SSC multi-codeword $ {\bf c}_W^{(t)}$ by concatenating the last encoded codeword ${\bf c}^{(t)}$ and repetitions of previously generated codewords as $ {\bf c}_W^{(t)} = [ {\bf c}^{(t)}, {\bf c}^{(t-T_R)} , \cdots , {\bf c}^{(t-(R-1)T_R)}]^T $.
 The wideband multi-codeword $ {\bf c}_W^{(t)}$ is mapped to the REs of the OFDM time-frequency grid according to a frequency-first order as in 5G NR given that NTN channels are mostly frequency-flat, mapping codewords over the whole signal bandwidth.
 Time-first mapping could alternatively be considered for frequency-selective channels, mapping then each codeword to a sub-band.

 At the receiver, repetitions of the same codeword are collected and combined.
-To improve combining of the repetitions, we exploit the coarse channel estimation computed in the decoder of ZC-QO-SSC with embedded data root indication, discussed in the previous subsection.
+To improve combining of repetitions, we exploit the coarse channel estimation computed in the decoder of ZC-QO-SSC with embedded data root indication, discussed in the previous subsection.
 As such, the combiner performs maximum ratio combining based on the average channel phase and average received power of each transmission.